Tips

 The importance of “I” statements

-• Behavior
+• .
+Behavior

 • Feeling

-• Tangible effect (consequence to you)
+• Tangible product (consequence to you)

 Example: “I feel frustrated when you are late for meetings.
 I don’t like having to repeat information.”